voidware/trek14/readme.md

 > Klingons will navigate around obstacles as part of their attack.

 > You can cross quadrant borders using the arrow keys (impulse engines).
 If you are losing a battle (esp if warp is damaged), you can retreat across the border.
-Klingons won't pursue you.
+Klingons won't pursue you (yet).

 > Always go into battle against 3 or more Klingons with a full set of torpedoes.

 > Do not use phasers until enemies are close, the energy depletion with distance will otherwise result in a lot less damage.

-> Systematically explore the galaxy by navigating in the 1 plane, ie (X, Y, 1).
-Good positions are eg (1,1,1), (6,6,1), (3,6,1) and so on that will long range scan a lot of nearby quadrants.
+> Systematically explore the galaxy by navigating in the Z=1 plane, ie (X, Y, 1).
+Good positions are eg (1,1,1), (6,6,1), (3,6,1) and so on that will long range scan a lot of nearby quadrants and collect a lot of data.

 > Orbit class M planets, they look a bit different.